keeleybb/11-17-Homework-Quiz-Game/README.md

 2. scripts - all relevant scripts for index.html
 3. viewhighscores - all relevant scripts for highscore page

+## Future Improvements
++clean up scripts for less code
++improve look of site
++add sounds with correct and incorrect answers

 # MIT License